bareun-nlp/bareun-js/README.md

 ## Envrionment values
-- BAREUN_HOST : Default address of NLP server ( default: "nlp.bareun.ai" )
+- BAREUN_HOST : Default address of bareun server ( default: "nlp.bareun.ai" )
-- BAREUN_PORT : Default port of NLP server ( default: 5656 )
+- BAREUN_PORT : Default port of bareun server ( default: 5656 )
 - you can set this ENV values in the .env file in your project root directory.

 ## classes